brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ![webhook](../img/webhook2.jpg)

-We have created two functions and exposed them as servcies, it is now time to test the services we created.
+We have created two functions and exposed them as REST based Services, it is now time to test the services we created.

 ![end](../img/section-end.png)